On this page:

-View Master of Science in Anatomy program information and degree requirements in the Academic Catalog.
+View the Master of Science in Anatomy program information and degree requirements in the Academic Catalog.

-In addition to the requirements of the Wright State University Graduate School, the following requirements of the Department of Neuroscience, Cell Biology, and Physiology must be met in order to be considered for admission for the Master of Science in Anatomy Program.
+In addition to the requirements of the Wright State University Graduate School, the following department requirements must be met in order to be considered for admission to the Master of Science in Anatomy Program.

 - All applicants must have a B.A., B.S., or equivalent degree.